saasfly/saasfly/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-4. (Optional)`bun run tailwind-config-viewer` Open [http://localhost:3333](http://localhost:3333) in your browser to see your Tailwind CSS configuration
+4. (Optional alpha)`bun run tailwind-config-viewer` Open [http://localhost:3333](http://localhost:3333) in your browser to see your Tailwind CSS configuration

 ## 🥺 Project Roadmap